-[Location] B-Cluster 2F Seminar Room [Credits] 1 [Restriction] Student number will be limited.
+[Class day & Period ] Friday 4th period and 5th period [Location] B-Cluster 2F Seminar Room [Credits] 2

+[Restriction] Student number will be limited.
+[Lecture Form(s)] Seminar [Language] English

-[Instructor] GL center: J.Assoc.Prof.
-Mizuno, Tanaka, Matumoto, Ashida, Maeda Assoc.Prof.
+【Instructor】 GL center: J. Assoc.
+Prof. Matsumoto, Ashida, Maeda, Yorozu Assoc.Prof.
 Lintuluoto

-(Course Description ) In this course, students will apply the engineering know-how and the skills of management, and group leadership which they learned in the course of Project Management in Engineering to build and carry out a virtual inter-engineering project.
-This course provides a forum where students ' team-plan based on ideas and theories, decision making, and leadership should produce realistic engineering project outcomes.
+【Course Description】 In this course, students will apply the engineering know-how and the skills of management, and group leadership which they learned in the course of Project Management in Engineering to build and carry out a virtual inter-engineering project.
+This course provides a forum where students 'team-plan based on ideas and theories, decision making, and leadership should produce realistic engineering project outcomes.
 The course consists of intensive group work, presentations, and a few intermediate discussions.
 A written report will be required.

-[Course Goals] This course prepares engineering students to work with other engineers within a large international engineering project.
+【Course Goals】 This course prepares engineering students to work with other engineers within a large international engineering project.
 In particular this course will focus on leadership and management of projects along with applied engineering skills where the students learn various compromises, co-operation, responsibility, and ethics.

-Theme Class number of times Description 10/6 California 1 Introduction to Exercise on Project Management in Engineering Guidance 1 Lecture on tools for the Project management in engineering Practice Teamwork 7 Each project team may freely schedule the group works within given time frame.
+Theme Class number of times Description 10/5 Cuidonas Introduction to Exercise on Project Management in Engineering Guidance 1 Lecture on tools for the Project management in engineering Practice Teamwork 7 Each project team may freely schedule the group works within given time frame.
 The course instructors are available if any need is required.
+Mid-term 1 Each project team will have a mid term presentation presentation 1 Each project team will have a mid-term presentation.
 Some lectures will be provided, such as Leadership structuring, Risk Lecture & Teamwork 2 Management, and Environmental Impact Assessment, depending on projects you propose.
 Presentation 1 Each project team will have a presentation based on its proposed project.